Clubs and Activities

 Sponsor: Tom Sitkie

-Science Fair Students participate in science fair investigate a science topic of interest to them.
+Science Fair Students participate in science fair to investigate a science topic of interest to them.
 Students gain an insight into the problems and methods of thinking scientifically and work with science instructors to draw conclusions about their research.
 Completed projects are judged and displayed in late spring.
 This club is open to seventh and eighth graders.

 Ski Club